Myatty/FullStack-Blog/README.md

 </ul>

 ## Authentication and Security
-The latest version of Blog.io was developed in the auth-add branch.
-This branch introduces an authentication token system, providing secure login and registration for users.
+The latest version of Blog.io was developed in the auth-add branch.This branch introduces an authentication token system, providing secure login and registration for users.

 ## Current Status
 Blog.io is now complete with its latest features developed in the auth-add branch.